The end of geo-blocking within the EU

 - Digital services not protected by author’s rights: information storage, website hosting, online directories, etc.

-Example : You are living in France and you want to host your website with a Bulgarian company.
-You are now able to access this service and purchase it with the same conditions as those offeredto Bulgarian consumers (such as, for example, its price).
+Example: You are living in France and you want to host your website with a Bulgarian company.
+You are now able to access this service and purchase it with the same conditions as those offered to Bulgarian consumers (such as, for example, its price).

 - For services provided in the traders' country of establishment (ex: hotel accommodations, sporting events, car rentals, ticket offices for music festivals or amusement parks): you must have the same access to these services as consumers from this country.

-Example : You and your family have decided to visit an amusement park in Germany where reduced ticket prices are available for families.
+Example: You and your family have decided to visit an amusement park in Germany where reduced ticket prices are available for families.
 You have the right, like German families, to benefit from these reduced ticket prices.

-What goods and services are not concerned?
+What goods and services are not implicated?

-- Gambling services
+- Gambling services.

 Who does this geo-blocking ban apply to?